 Grocery Costs

-The Department of Agriculture provides free grant money to state agencies that, in turn, use the funding to help single mothers and other low-income families pay grocery bills.
+The Department of Agriculture provides free grant money to state agencies, which use the funding to help single mothers and other low-income families pay grocery bills.

 Apply for SNAP in the state where you live.

-The Supplemental Nutrition Assistance Program (SNAP or Food Stamps) provides nutrition benefits to augment the food budget of needy families to purchase healthy fare at grocery stores.
+The Supplemental Nutrition Assistance Program (SNAP or Food Stamps) provides nutrition benefits to augment the food budget of needy families, enabling them to purchase healthy fare at grocery stores.

 Childcare Expenses

-Several childcare assistance programs established at the federal level provide free grant money indirectly to single mothers to help them pay bills for daycare, early learning and development, and prekindergarten.
+Several childcare assistance programs established at the federal level indirectly provide free grant money to single mothers to help them pay for daycare, early learning and development, and prekindergarten.

 Apply for childcare assistance by identifying the regional agency responsible for each program in your state.
 Complete the required paperwork to see if you qualify.